HCL-TECH-SOFTWARE/commerce-PayPal/README.md

 ## SUPPORT
 If you have questions or encounter problems with an HCL Commerce open source asset, please open an issue in the asset's GitHub repository.
-For more information about GitHub issues https://docs.github.com/en/issues, including creating an issue, please refer to GitHub Docs https://docs.github.com/en.
+For more information about [GitHub issues](https://docs.github.com/en/issues), including creating an issue, please refer to [GitHub Docs](https://docs.github.com/en).
 The HCL Commerce Innovation Factory Team, who develops HCL Commerce open source assets, monitors GitHub issues and will do their best to address them.